 Program Tuition: $50,326

-California Southern University was founded in 1880 and is a sea grant and land grant university.
+University of Southern California was founded in 1880 and is a sea grant and land grant university.
 They are a private research institution located in Los Angeles.
 They have over 42,000 students enrolled in the undergraduate, graduate and professional studies programs.
 Their 308 acres campus is is walking distance from landmarks such as the Los Angeles Coliseum, Los Angeles Memorial Sports Arena, and Shrine Auditorium.
 Most of the campus building are in the Romanesque Revival style with some in the Modernist style.

 The Levanthal School of Accounting offers a Master of Accounting program that can be finished in one year.
 The program has five learning outcomes for students, Technical, Conceptual Problem-Solving requirement, Professional Development requirement, Research and Lifelong Learning requirement, Ethical Principles and Professional Standards requirement, and Globalization requirement.
 Students will take 5 core accounting courses, 1 communication course, and 4 accounting electives and 1 floating elective.
 After finishing the program students will have a deeper understanding and relevant skills needed to succeed in their accounting careers.
 Students without an accounting background will need to take prerequisite courses.
 The prerequisite course must be finished or in progress at the time of application.